4th Guards Airborne Division: History

 Subsequently, the division fought in the Zhitomir–Berdichev Offensive, and was transferred to the 40th Army of the 1st Ukrainian Front (transferred to the 2nd Ukrainian Front on 21 February) in the second half of January 1944, with which it fought in the Korsun–Shevchenkovsky Offensive.
 During the Uman–Botoșani Offensive, the division broke through the Axis defenses at Oratovka and Yushkovtsy, 15 to 20 kilometers northwest of Tsybuliv on 10 March, then crossed the Southern Bug and took Bratslav on 17 March.
 It crossed the Dniester southwest of Mohyliv-Podilskyi on 25 March, then developed the offensive alongside the rest of the 40th Army and the 11th Guards Tank Corps of the 1st Ukrainian Front to capture Khotyn on 3 April.
 For its "exemplary fulfillment of command tasks, valor, and courage" the division was awarded the Order of the Red Banner on 8 April, and for its actions in the capture of Khotyn it received the Order of Bogdan Khmelnitsky, 2nd class, on 18 April.

 During the Second Jassy–Kishinev Offensive in mid-1944, the division fought with the 27th Army of the 2nd Ukrainian Front.
 For its "exemplary fulfillment of command tasks, valor, and courage" during the offensive, the division was awarded the Order of Suvorov, 2nd class, on 15 September.
 Between October and January 1945 it fought in the Battle of Debrecen and the Budapest Offensive.
 From 17 February to the end of the war, it operated as part of the 7th Guards Army of the 4th Ukrainian Front.
-During the Bratislava–Brno Offensive, it fought on Czechoslovakian territory, and captured Bratislava on 4 April.
+During the Bratislava–Brno Offensive, it fought on Czechoslovak territory, and captured Bratislava on 4 April.
 The division ended the war fighting in the Prague Offensive in early May.
 For their actions during the war, several thousand of its soldiers received orders and medals, and nine were made Heroes of the Soviet Union.

 On 28 June, the division was redesignated as the 111th Guards Rifle Division when several airborne divisions formed in 1942 that had fought as infantry for the rest of the war were redesignated as rifle divisions.
 Its regiments became the 2nd, 7th, and 16th Guards Rifle Regiments, and the 466th Guards and 471st Guards Artillery Regiments.
 Around this time, it transferred to the 4th Guards Army of the Central Group of Forces.
 The division was disbanded in 1946–1947 shortly after the army was withdrawn to the Odessa Military District.